nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 ### To manage salespeople

 You can define certain salespeople to be eligible for commissions or excluded. if you exclude a salesperson, you cannot calculate commissions for this person, regardless of the commission rate setups.

+### Document Number for Commission Invoices

+Commissions can be paid to salespeople via purchase invoices or sales credit memos as well as some other ways.
+If you pay a salesperson their commissions via purchase invoice or sales credit memo, you can now define the document number that is used as the **External Document No.** on these documents.
+The following values are accepted:

+- %1: Day
+- %2: Month (numeric)
+- %3: Year (four digit)
+- %4: Month (Name)

+For instance, you can define "COMM %4 %3", which will then be translated into "COMM OCTOBER 2020", for instance.

 You can define for each Item, Resource, G/L Account, and Item Charge, if one is commissionable or not.
 Initially, a new item, for instance, is not commissionable.
 You can change this at the time you are [importing commissions](how-to-import-commissions.md) or you can also define how all of your existing records are configured.
 This will be implemented at the end of the wizard.
 With these last setups, you are done.
 As long as you configured everything: you are ready to process commissions.
 Please follow our How-To’s on the left to learn how to perform the different tasks.